Place the brown rice, barley, mung beans, split chickpeas and red lentils in a cooking pot.

 Add Fenugreek, cilantro, bone broth, half the fried onions and some salt.
 Bring it all to a boil.
 Reduce the heat to low setting and simmer it for about 20 or more minutes until well cooked.
 Add more broth as needed.

-Stir the lemon juice into the Methi Chicken Khichda as per taste.
+Stir lemon juice into the khichda as per taste.
 Adjust the consistency, salt, lemon juice and other spices to taste.

 For seasoning, heat one tablespoon of oil or ghee.
 Add grated garlic and stir 2 to 3 minutes until lightly toasted.
 Turn off the heat and add dried mint, turmeric and red pepper flakes, if you prefer.
 Make sure to not let the spices burn in this last step.

-Ladle the Methi Chicken Khichda into a serving bowl.
+Ladle the chicken rice porridge into a serving bowl.
 Top it with the garlic-turmeric-mint-oil mixture, remaining fried onions and some fresh cilantro.

-May serve some additional lemon slices on the side with this Methi Chicken Khichda.
+You may serve some additional lemon slices on the side.